[Professional Headshots Near Me by Vanie]

-- Definable Archetypes.
+- DEFINABLE ARCHTYPES.
 “Instant read” personality types that we see in commercials every day.
 Not suggesting costumes or broad ranges of “characters” but shades of the performer in different settings, playing roles with different attitudes/vibes.

-- Eyes.
-Short of meeting a performer in person, I find the best way to connect with a person in a two dimensional object is through the eyes.
+- SHORT OF MEETING A PERFORMER IN PERSON, I find the best way to connect with a person in a two dimensional object is through the eyes.
 Are they prominent in the photo?
 Do they match the expression?
 Is there something being communicated?

 From Terrie Snell at Talent Ink (Management):